 There’s nothing quite as exciting as buying a home for the first time.
 Aside from the obvious benefits of homeownership, there are also all the unique pleasures you’ll take from picking the home in Georgia that’s perfect for you.

 That being said, it can also be an intimidating prospect.
-Among other things, it means you have to secure a mortgage and make that initial down payment (plus closing costs).
+Among other things, it means you have to secure a mortgage and make that initial down payment (plus closing costs in Georgia).

 Fortunately, if you’re a first-time home buyer in Georgia, there’s help.